 Tapas in Spain are part of the people’s every day and it’s such a big characteristic of the Spanish culture.
 There is even a verb “tapear” which means “to eat tapas”.
 Spanish tapas are like appetisers or snacks in Spanish cuisine.
 Tapas are really well known worldwide and their popularity is constantly increasing.
 Therefore, tapas are eaten everywhere and all the time, in other words, day and night – they are perfect for any kind of event.
 We have given you the recipe for three of our favourite tapas that you can make at home.
 Let us know in the comments below which one was your favourite, and if you have any recipes you would like to share with us!

-In short words, Spanish omelet.
-Almost In every restaurant in Spain is serving this potato and egg strata as a starter but it is also really often eaten as a light lunch or dinner at the Spanish homes.
+In short, Spanish omelette.
+In almost every restaurant in Spain, they serve this potato and egg strata as a starter.
+It is also frequently eaten as a light lunch or dinner at the Spanish homes.

 Prep: 15 mins

 2 cups of Spanish olive oil

 5 -6 eggs

 - Cut the peeled potatoes in half lengthwise.
 With the flat side on the cutting surface, cut the potato into wedges.

 - Put the potatoes and onions in a large bowl, add a little salt, and mix.